qcuaeh/molalignlib/README.md

 --------------

 The performance of the computation when sorting is requested can be greatly improved by enabling biasing and iteration with the
-`-fast` option, however if the tolerance is set too small it will make the assignment fail.
+`-fast` option, however if the tolerance is set too small the assignment will fail.
 In such cases the tolerance must be increased with the `-tol` option to a value larger than the maximum expected displacement of the atoms.

 By default a threshold of 10 counts is used to stop the computation, reducing this threshold with the `-count` option will proportionally reduce the computation time but the probability of obtaining suboptimal assignmnets will increase.
 To avoid too